MingyuYan-ICT/fengbintu.github.io/index.md

 Oct.
 2013 - Oct.
 2014: **RNA**

-* I designed a reconfigurable neural accelerator (RNA) that can be configured for different neural networks.
+* I have designed a reconfigurable neural accelerator (RNA) that can be configured for different neural networks.
 RNA is targeted for approximate computing in multiple application domains.

 # Selected Publications
 Journal Papers